 I noticed this pound cake on Pinterest from Sweet Peas Kitchen, and saved it in my “Want to Make” board.
-The concept of a not so sweet cake with a hint of orange zest in a very moist, buttery pound cake just appealed to me after the holidays that were filled with extra sweet desserts.
+The concept of a not so sweet cake with a hint of orange zest in a very moist, buttery pound cake just appealed to me.
+Sometimes you just want something not too sweet to go with your coffee or tea.
+This might not be overly sweet, but it doesn’t lack in flavor.
 After baking, you brush on a mixture of fresh orange juice and sugar (which can be adjusted according to taste) that has been cooked to reduce slightly.

 - For the Cake:

 - 1 tsp. kosher salt